 Obi-Wan’s Greatest Strength

 His quest to rescue Princess Leia, however, reignited the dying embers of compassion.
 He struggles to use the Force to save her as she falls from a building, but at least some vestige of the connection remains.
 His capacity to care slowly extends to others he encounters until, eventually, he reconnects with the Force itself.
-His capacity to reengage with the Force, however, does not impress Darth Vader.
-Vader, as he feels victory in their final confrontation is within his grasp, gloats, “Your strength has returned, but the weakness remains.”

 Whole Again

-As Obi-Wan Kenobi draws to a close Obi-Wan engages in two interactions that resonate his return to wholeness.
-For clarity’s sake when I say “wholeness” I am reflecting the words of Dr. Brooks, “A life that is not balanced or authentic is ripe for discontent, shallow relationships, and stress…(8).
-It is important to note, Dr. Brooks is not saying life won’t have hardships.
+As Obi-Wan Kenobi draws to a close, Obi-Wan engages in two interactions that reveal his return to wholeness.
+For clarity’s sake, when I say “wholeness” I am reflecting the words of Dr. Brooks, “A life that is not balanced or authentic is ripe for discontent, shallow relationships, and stress…” (8).
+Dr. Brooks is not saying life won’t have hardships.
 He is not pollyannaish.
 What he is pointing out is that an authentic person will experience challenges with equilibrium and loyal allies.

 Obi-Wan’s dismissal of self-sabotaging mindsets also allows him to reconnect with Qui-Gon Jinn’s Force ghost.
-As the show ends the two walk into the future at a leisurely pace.
+As the show ends, the two walk into the future at a leisurely pace.

 Endnotes